 Consistent with our mission, we encourage awareness of and participation in clinical trials.
 Clinical trials are controlled research studies in humans designed to determine if an investigational medicine is safe and effective.
-Vertex believes that participating in clinical trials is the best way for patients to access investigational medicines prior to regulatory approval.
+We believe that participating in clinical trials is the best way for patients to access investigational medicines prior to regulatory approval.

-In some extreme cases, when it is not possible for a patient to participate in a clinical trial and all other available medical options have been exhausted, the patient’s physician may seek special access to a Vertex investigational medicine outside of the clinical trial setting.
-These situations are often referred to in various ways, including expanded access, early access, pre-approval access, compassionate use and emergency use.
+In some cases, when it is not possible for a patient to participate in a clinical trial, the patient is in critical medical need, and all other available medical options have been exhausted, the patient’s physician may seek special access to a Vertex investigational medicine outside of the clinical trial setting.
+These situations are often referred to in various ways, including managed access, expanded access, early access, preapproval access, compassionate use and emergency use.

 Making decisions about requests for expanded access to an investigational medicine is always complex.
-We endeavor to make these decisions as ethically and fairly as possible, taking into consideration the patient’s case, the available medical and scientific information about the investigational medicine, and the probability and timing of a regulatory approval.
+We endeavor to make these decisions in a fair and equitable manner, taking into consideration the patient’s case, the available medical and scientific information about the investigational medicine, and the probability and timing of a regulatory approval.
 Our top priority when evaluating requests for expanded access to investigational medicines is to ensure that we are not putting patients at risk of unnecessary harm.

 To that end, Vertex will consider an expanded access program, or a single request for expanded access of an investigational medicine, only if all of the following criteria are met: